 Starting in 2017, this faculty award showcases our faculty’s shared commitment to the Jesuit core value of magis, a constant challenge to improve.
 The Committee on Teaching Enhancement selects a teaching practice that best exemplifies a commitment to imaginative and effective teaching, based on peer nomination.
 Each year's honored colleague shows us all what is possible, in the classroom and beyond.
-The recipient is announced each year at the annual Faculty Excellence Celebration (formerly the Deans' Symposium)
+The recipient will be announced at Maryland Day.

 Nominate a Colleague